-Continuous Green Talk LED & Flashing Display Alpha ("in use") - The key is off, but someone is talking to the destination.
+Continuous Green Talk LED & Flashing Display Alpha (in use) - The key is off, but someone is talking to the destination.
 This indication is provided for any local PL, IFB, ISO, or TIF key.
 It does not apply to remote IFB or ISO keys.
 This indication is provided so keypanel operators know when critical director communications are occurring.
-If you activate the key, one of two things may occur:
+If you activate the key, either of two (2) things occur:

-- If you activate the key and the talk LED turns continuous red, this indicates you and the other keypanel operator are both talking to the destination. - IFB keys only!
-If the talk LED flashes green when an IFB key is activated, this indicates the other keypanel has a higher IFB priority and you cannot talk at this time. - NOTE: The green in use indication for TIF keys can be disabled in AZedit (Options|Intercom Configuration|Options tab).
+- If you activate the key and the talk LED turns continuous red, it indicates you and the other keypanel operator are both talking to the destination. - IFB keys only: If the talk LED flashes green when an IFB key is activated, it indicates the other keypanel has a higher IFB priority and you cannot talk at this time. - NOTE: The green in use indication for TIF keys can be disabled in AZedit (Options|Intercom Configuration|Options tab).
 Select the Don't generate tallies for TIF and trunk use check box.
-Be sure to send the change to the intercom system.
+Send the change to the intercom system.

 Flashing Green Talk LED - You cannot talk at this time.
-This indication occurs when you activate a local IFB key already in use by a keypanel with a higher IFB priority.
+This indication occurs when you activate a local IFB key that is already in use by a keypanel with a higher IFB priority.
 It also occurs when you activate any key assigned to a remote destination, but there are currently no trunks available.